 Ouch.
 It hurts a little just thinking about this one.
 Social bonds are crucial for humans to survive, and especially crucial if you want to thrive.
 If you worry that people won’t love you, you may be more likely to stick to the ones who seem to—even if the relationship is unhealthy.

 Did any of those fears resonate?
 (If not, congratulations!
 You are one shockingly fearless human.)

-If they did, click the button below to register for our free training on Winning the Game of Fear to control of your own brain.
+If they did, click the button below to register for our free training on Winning the Game of Fear.
 Ditch the unwanted neural baggage, and replace it with patterns and habits that move you toward your biggest dreams.
 Click below to start today!